James Newland: First World War

 Mouquet Farm was a ruined complex connected to several German strongpoints, and formed part of the Thiepval defences.
 On 21 August, Newland led his company in an assault on a series of trenches slightly north east of the farm.
 By 18:30, the company had captured its objectives and several of Newland's men rushed off in pursuit of the retreating Germans.
 Newland immediately stopped them and organised the company into a defensive position; the trench was consolidated by 05:00 the next morning.
 Praised for his "... great coolness and courage under heavy fire" during the attack, he was recommended for the Military Cross.
-The award, however, was downgraded to a mention in despatches, the announcement of which was published in a supplement to the London Gazette on 4 January 1917.
+The award was downgraded to a mention in despatches, the announcement of which was published in a supplement to the London Gazette on 4 January 1917.

-Following its involvement at Pozières and Mouquet Farm, the 12th Battalion was briefly transferred to the Ypres sector in Belgium in September, before returning to Bernafay Wood on the Somme late the following month.
+After its involvement at Pozières and Mouquet Farm, the 12th Battalion was briefly transferred to the Ypres sector in Belgium in September, before returning to Bernafay Wood on the Somme late the following month.
 Newland was admitted to the 38th Casualty Clearing Station with pyrexia on 4 December.
 He was moved to the 2nd General Hospital at Le Havre, and returned to the 12th Battalion two weeks later following recuperation.
 On the same day, he was attached to the headquarters of the 2nd Australian Brigade for duty as a staff officer.
 He was granted leave on 21 January 1917 on completion of this stint.

 Re-joining the 12th Battalion, Newland once again assumed command of A Company.
 On 26 February 1917, he was tasked with leading it during the 12th Battalion's attack on the village of La Barque during the German retreat to the Hindenburg Line.
 At Bark Trench, a position on the north side of the centre of La Barque, the company encountered a German strongpoint and Newland received a gunshot wound to the face.
 He was admitted to the 1st Australian Field Ambulance, and returned to the 12th Battalion on 25 March after a period of hospitalisation at the 7th Stationary Hospital in Boulogne.